moriahclose/homework_4/README.md

-# homework_4
+# CMSI 185: Introduction to Programming

-Homework 4 completed by Gabriel Say and Moriah Tolliver
+## Homework 4 by Moriah Tolliver and Gabriel Say

+### Inlcudes Exercises In:
+* Introductory Programming Concepts
+* JavaScript
+* Python